percona/percona-server-mongodb-operator/source/minikube.rst

    #. a hypervisor, if it is not already installed,
    #. actual minikube package

-   After the installation, run ``minikube start --memory=4096 --cpus=3`` (parameters increase the virtual machine limits for the CPU cores and memory, to ensure stable work of the Operator).
+   After the installation, run ``minikube start --memory=5120 --cpus=4 --disk-size=30g``
+   (parameters increase the virtual machine limits for the CPU cores, memory, and disk, to ensure stable work of the Operator).
 Being executed, this command will download needed virtualized images, then initialize and run the cluster.
 After Minikube is successfully started, you can optionally run the